mattmills49/mattmills49.github.io/_posts/2016-08-09-boosted_logistic_regression.md

 This was a fun exercise for me that allowed me to work out my R muscles and learn a new modeling strategy.
 I hope you enjoyed it too and if you have any questions or comments please leave a comment or reach out on twitter.
+As always you can view the source code for this post [on github](https://github.com/mattmills49/mattmills49.github.io/blob/master/raw_scripts/boosted%20regression/gbm_peel.R)